-The significant drop in numbers of participants between consent and randomisation was mainly due to the absence of three good quality embryos in a large proportion of recruited couples.
-This was primarily due to broad inclusion criteria which did not exclude those who were less likely to have a good prognosis.
+The significant drop in numbers of participants between consent and randomisation mainly resulted from the absence of three good quality embryos in a large proportion of recruited couples.
+This was primarily caused by the broad inclusion criteria, which did not exclude those who were less likely to have a good prognosis.
 There was high non-adherence to the allocated intervention in the elective freeze arm, despite minimal delay between randomisation and delivery of the intervention (embryo transfer) and sufficient time between consent and randomisation to ensure a well-informed consent process.
-The most common reason for non-adherence was personal choice due to a strong preference for fresh embryo transfer.
+The most common reason for non-adherence was personal choice owing to a strong preference for fresh embryo transfer.
 This is interesting as the studies exploring the intentions of couples (Abdulrahim et al., 2021; Stromlund et al., 2019) suggest that they do not prefer fresh over elective freezing when hypothetical scenarios are given.
 When the benefits of a freeze-all strategy were explained in detail to the participants there was no preference whatsoever.
-However, from this trial it is clear that intentions don’t always translate into real practice.
-There could be important cultural influence as well in preference towards the fresh embryo transfer which we could not elicit in this study.
+However, from this trial it is clear that intentions do not always translate into real practice.
+There could be important cultural influence as well in preference towards the fresh embryo transfer, which we could not elicit in this study.

 When the trial was designed embryo transfer was usually performed on day 3 but this changed during the trial to day 5.
 This created a slightly longer gap between randomisation (day 3) and intervention (day 5), which allowed clinicians and participants to change their minds in favour of fresh embryo transfer.
-Limited public funding for IVF and no compensation (e.g. free IVF cycle) for those participating in trial, and participant preference may have contributed to non-adherence.
+Limited public funding for IVF and no compensation (e.g. free IVF cycle) for those participating in the trial as well participant preference may have contributed to non-adherence.
 The analyses by complier average casual effect, per protocol and as treated did not have a noteworthy impact on the results, suggesting that non-adherence is unlikely to have altered the overall interpretation of the findings of this trial.
 Clinical characteristics were also similar between those who complied and those who did not comply with allocated intervention in elective freeze group, hence it was down to participant’s own choice.

 During the conduct of E-Freeze, five large trials (Vuong et al., 2018; Shi et al., 2018; Stromlund et al., 2020; Wei et al., 109; Wong et al., 2021) were published on normal responders.
 Despite different designs, with randomisation at various points in the IVF treatment the overall results are very similar to E-Freeze.
 None of these other trials reported on healthy baby rate, hence data on this outcome could not be compared.
 Since all complications in pregnancy and delivery have an impact on the short- and long-term health of an individual, E-Freeze was unique in taking a holistic view of efficacy and safety, evaluating the healthy baby rate and not just live birth.
 We also reported on details of obstetrics and perinatal outcomes.

 Our trial did not show a statistical difference in OHSS between the two arms.
 One of the reasons could be that most patients received HCG as randomisation was not until day 3 after fertilisation.
 However, others who have randomised at the start of stimulation also showed no difference in the risk of OHSS (Stromlund et al., 2020).
-This could be due to low number of cases in each trial.
+This could be related to the low number of cases in each trial.